Jack ChesbroJohn Dwight Chesbro

 But Boston’s Bill Dinneen pitched well, and the score was tied 2-2 in the top of the ninth with the Red Sox’s Lou Criger on third base and Fred Parent at the plate and an 0-2 count.

-“It was a passed ball,” said Highlanders manager Clark Griffith of the spitball from Chesbro, officially scored as a wild pitch. “(Catcher Jack) Kleinow let the pitch get away from him.”
+“It was a passed ball,” said Highlanders manager Clark Griffith of the spitball from Chesbro, officially scored as a wild pitch. “(Catcher Red) Kleinow let the pitch get away from him.”

-New York won the second game, but lost the pennant by a half game.
+New York won the second game, but lost the pennant by a game and a half.
 Chesbro spent six more seasons in New York with some success, but was slowed by an ankle injury.
 He pitched his final game in 1909, a loss for Boston.

 Year Inducted: 1946